andnp/rl-control-template/README.md

   Git is your friend.
   All of my code is always checked-in to git, and I have my experiment code cloned on my laptop and on the CC server.
-  I use GitHub (or sometime bitbucket) private repos to house the code remotely.
+  I use GitHub private repos to house the code remotely.
   I make liberal use of git tags to mark checkpoints in the repo's lifespan (e.g. before I add a new contributor: `git tag before-aj-messed-things-up`, or when I submit a paper `git tag icml-2020`).
   This helps maintain my sanity when code changes and evolves over time, because now all codebase states are still accessible.

 * What if one of my jobs fails or some of the tasks did not finish in time?

   One of the major advantages to the way this experiment framework is set up is that you can trivially determine exactly which results are missing after scheduling a job.
-  In fact, the job scheduling script in this template repo already handles this issue by default.
+  In fact, the job scheduling script in this template repo already handles this by default.
   If you have results that are missing, simply run the scheduling script again with no changes and it will schedule only the missing tasks.

 * I'm running the scheduling script, but it exits immediately and no jobs are scheduled?